 According to an ATD research, an ideal amount of time for a microlearning activity is anywhere between 2 to 5 minutes.
 However, usually most microlearning activities are around 10-15 minutes long.

 What if there’s something still smaller than microlearning?
 Welcome to the world of nanolearning, where you deal with nano bites of information instead of micro bites.

 Nanolearning refers to a series of short bites of learning material, lasting no more than 2-3 minutes long.
 Nanolearning addresses a single objective.

-It can be deployed through different modalities such as short e-learning tutorial with text, images, audio and video.
+Nanolearning programs can be deployed through different modalities such as short e-learning tutorial with text, images, audio and video for designing onboarding programs or sales training programs.
 They could be short video-based learning programs from 20 seconds to two minutes, for instant learning, or infographics.

 Benefits of Nanolearning: